Learn New Skills on a Budget: Free Courses, Apps & Practice Plans

 Build a Portfolio That Gets Hired

 Portfolios often matter more than certificates.
 Host code on GitHub, mockups on Behance/Dribbble, writing on a simple blog or PDF.
 Show your thinking: the problem, what you tried, what worked, and what you’d fix next—honest beats glossy.
+As you learn skills, narrate small wins so each project proves progress.

 Frequently Asked Questions